IanTerHaar/LetterLeap/readMe.md

 ## Usage

 1. Run the application from your IDE or by executing the JAR file.
-2. Select the desired word length (4, 5, or 6 letters).
-3. Start guessing the word!
+2. Start guessing the word!
 Feedback will be provided after each guess.

 ## Word List